Three-Homer Games

 6th inning: 1 out, 1 run in, runners on 1st and 3rd.
 With the Astros up 5-0,

-Bagwell greats reliever Sean Lowe with a three-run homer to left field, scoring
+Bagwell greets reliever Sean Lowe with a three-run homer to left field, scoring

 Craig Biggio